Privacy Policy

 We do not sell or share your personal information for cross-context behavioral advertising.
 If this ever changes, we will provide the required "Do Not Sell or Share" controls and honor recognized opt-out preference signals (e.g., Global Privacy Control) as required by California law.

 We use OpenAI, Anthropic, and Google as subprocessors to automate parts of intake, routing, drafting, and quality control.
 Our enterprise accounts are configured with no training on your data and zero data retention by those providers; we instruct them to process data only under our direction.
+However, we cannot guarantee absolute compliance by third-party AI providers with these contractual terms.
+In the event of a breach or non-compliance by an AI subprocessor, we will notify affected users as required by applicable law and take reasonable steps to mitigate harm.

 Licensed attorneys (independent contractor partner attorneys now, and later attorneys of our ABS-owned law firm) review matters as appropriate.